Pet Diagnostic Testing

 X-rays

 Digital X-rays provide detailed images that are immediately available for examination by our trained veterinarians.
-X-rays allow our veterinary team to detect internal problems, such as bone fractures, bladder stones, heart abnormalities, and lung changes.
-In addition, certain masses and foreign bodies can also be appreciated.
-X-rays are also required for Orthopedic Foundation of America (OFA) certification, to assess hip and elbow joint stability.
+X-rays are a form of pet diagnostic testing that allow our veterinary team to detect internal problems, such as bone fractures, bladder stones, heart abnormalities, and lung changes.
+In addition, certain masses and foreign bodies also can be appreciated.
+X-rays also are required for Orthopedic Foundation of America (OFA) certification, to assess hip and elbow joint stability.

 Sedation is not usually required for an cardiac evaluation.
 A small area of your pet’s fur may be shaved to enhance contact between the probe and skin, but we will discuss this with you before the procedure.
 On the day of your pet’s ultrasound, you can choose to drop your pet off or wait while we take, process, and interpret their ultrasound images.
 When necessary, we consult with board-certified radiologists and cardiologists, and in some cases, we may refer your pet to a local specialty hospital for more detailed care.